Pungent Stench

 Pungent Stench is a death metal band from Vienna, Austria, formed in 1988.
-Their last known lineup consists of Martin Schirenc (vocals/guitar), Danny Vacuum (vocals/bass), and Mike G. Mayhem (drums).
-Pungent Stench achieved early on prominence in the death metal scene due to their unique style of extreme metal and their controversial lyrical content, a seamless blend of gore, paraphilia and black comedy.
-They dissolved in 1995, re-formed in 1999, then split up again 2007 after recording a final studio album, eventually released in 2018, and re-formed again in 2013.
+Their current lineup consists of Martin Schirenc (vocals/guitar), Jacek Perkowski (bass), and Mike G. Mayhem (drums).
+Pungent Stench achieved prominence in the death metal scene due to their unique style of extreme metal and controversial lyrics, a blend of gore, paraphilia, and black comedy.
+They dissolved in 1995, re-formed in 1999, then split up again 2007 after recording a final studio album, eventually released in 2018, and re-formed again in 2013 as "The Church of Pungent Stench" and renamed themselves again as "Schirenc Plays Pungent Stench" in 2014.

 History

+Early years (1987-1989)

 Pungent Stench began in late 1987 when Martin Schirenc and Alex Wank, drummer from Carnage, got together to form a new band.
 They recruited Jacek Perkowski for the bass player position after months of searching, and by February 1988 the trio started rehearsing together.
 Barely a month in existence the band had already composed 10 songs, and by April 1988 the band recorded their first demo tape, Mucous Secretion.
 Recorded live in their rehearsal room, Mucous Secretion featured 5 tracks plus an intro taken out of the first The Evil Dead movie.
 The tape got very positive reactions from the tapetrading community.

 In July 1988, the band travelled to England to record their second demo.
 Wank was present as a guest during the mixing of Napalm Death's sophomore album, From Enslavement to Obliteration, at the Birdsong Studios in Worcester.
-After that he booked 2 days for Pungent Stench in the same studio.
+After that he booked two days for Pungent Stench in the same studio.
 The band had plans to release this demo in a professional manner, with a printed cover and manufactured tapes, but before the manufacturing process began Pungent Stench got an offer by Nuclear Blast.

+Nuclear Blast (1989-1994)

 Pungent Stench happened to play close by Nuclear Blast's hometown, Donzdorf.
 The label's staff had already heard about the band and sent someone to watch their show and express the record company's interest in the group.
 Pungent Stench signed the contract in April 1989 and their first release for Nuclear Blast, a split album with fellow Austrian death metallers Disharmonic Orchestra, came out in June.
 The record was reasonably successful, moving more than 4,000 units in less than a year.
 The Extreme Deformity 7-inch vinyl EP, featuring three tracks from their unreleased demo, came out in September to rave reviews.